Research Scientist

 Prospects

-While the majority of your work will be research and laboratory based, you will be able to collaborate will well-known scientists or educational facilities around the world.
+While the majority of your work will be research and laboratory based, you will be able to collaborate with well-known scientists or educational facilities around the world.

 Skills Valued by Employers